White House sets for 139th annual Easter Egg Roll

 "Everyone at the White House is very excited about (Monday's) Easter Egg Roll.
 Preparations are continuing through the weekend to ensure that every child who attends has a positive experience they'll remember for years to come," said Stephanie Grisham, Melania Trump's communications director.

-The formal event kicks off at 7:30 a.m.
+The formal event kicked off at 7:30 a.m.
 ET, with multiple waves of guests arriving in two-hour increments.
 There will be activities, entertainment, and, of course, the actual egg roll, in which children race wooden eggs with a spoon.

 "Looking forward to hosting the annual Easter Egg Roll at the @WhiteHouse on Monday!"
 Trump tweeted Friday afternoon alongside a pastel watercolor image of the South Lawn.

-Note: This story has been updated to reflect clarified comments by McFly about C3 Presents.